Inverting cosmic ray propagation by Convolutional Neural Networks: Convolutional neural network

 The convolution layer converts the cosmic ray energy spectrum (an input tensor) into several feature maps via a feature detector (filter).
-These feature maps form a new tensor with one more index.
-Since this new tensor contains a higher number of neurons than the input layer, it costs much more computation time and memory.
-To reduce the dimensions of the tensor, the pooling layer is needed after the convolution layer.
-In this work, we use the max pooling~\cite{maxpooling} which only takes the maximum value from one kernel.
-One might repeat with convolution layer-pooling layer several times in order to have better performance.
-Finally, the fully connected layer is used to flatten the tensors and return an array of outputs.
+These feature maps form a new tensor with one additional index.
+Since this new tensor contains more neurons than the input layer, it requires much more computation time and memory.
+We need a pooling layer after the convolution layer to reduce the tensor dimensions.
+Moreover, we use max pooling~\cite{maxpooling}, which only takes the maximum value from one kernel.
+Several convolution and pooling layers can be utilized to achieve better performance.
+Finally, a fully connected layer is used to flatten the tensors and return an array of outputs.